TheCypherPhunk/react-native-p2p-secure/README.md

 useEffect(() => {
-    //myservice is the name of the service setup in info.plist in the iOS platform installation step P2PClient.create('myservice').then((session) => {
+    //myservice is the name of the service setup in info.plist in the iOS platform installation step P2PSession.create('myservice').then((session) => {
-        setClient(session);
-        setSessionPass(session.sessionPasscode);
-        setSessionID(session.identifierString);
+        let client = new P2PClient(session);
+        setClient(client);
+        setSessionPass(client.sessionPasscode);
+        setSessionID(client.getIdentifier();

-        session.on('discovery-service-list-update', (updatedSessions) => {// to capture changes in active sessions during discovery console.log('sessions', updatedSessions);
+        client.on('discovery-service-list-update', (updatedSessions) => {// to capture changes in active sessions during discovery console.log('sessions', updatedSessions);
         })
-        session.on('session-started', () => {// emitted when the host starts the p2p session
+        client.on('session-started', () => {// emitted when the host starts the p2p session
             console.log('session started');
         });
-        session.on('coordinator-error', (error) => {// emitted when an error occurs during connection before the p2p session starts.
+        client.on('coordinator-error', (error) => {// emitted when an error occurs during connection before the p2p session starts.
 This usually captures authentication, collision, and any other errors happening during the connection phase before the p2p session starts. console.log('Error connecting to session', error);
         });
-        session.on('coordinator-disconnected', () => {// emitted when the host disconnects from the session before starting the p2p session console.log('Disconnected from coordinator');
+        client.on('coordinator-disconnected', () => {// emitted when the host disconnects from the session before starting the p2p session console.log('Disconnected from coordinator');
         });
-        session.on('coordinator-authenticated', () => { // emitted when the client successfully authenticates with the host
+        client.on('coordinator-authenticated', () => { // emitted when the client successfully authenticates with the host
             console.log('Authenticated with coordinator');
         });
-        session.start(); // starts the discovery process
+        client.start(); // starts the discovery process
     });
 }, []);
 ```